Accenture/reactive-interaction-gateway/deployment/README.md

 1. Node host - Every node in cluster needs to be discoverable by other nodes.
 For that Elixir/Erlang uses so called `long name` or `short name`.
 We are using `long name` which is formed in the following way `app_name@node_host`. `app_name` is in our case set to `rig`, but `node_host` is taken from environment variable `NODE_HOST`.
 This can be either IP or container alias or whatever that is routable in network by other nodes.

-1. Node cookie - Nodes in Erlang cluster use cookies as a form of authorization between them.
+1. Node cookie - Nodes in Erlang cluster use cookies as a form of authorization/authentication between them.
 Only nodes with the same cookie can communicate together.
-It can be either some plain string or ideally some generated hash, set it to `NODE_COOKIE` environment variable.
+It should be ideally some generated hash, set it to `NODE_COOKIE` environment variable.

 ## DNS discovery